 It's common, and often unavoidable, that project managers ride herd on several projects at once.
 The economics of IT resources make this a fact of life.
 When it comes to building a data warehouse, however, don't even think about it.
 You are entering a domain unlike anything else you and your crew have worked on.
-Everything about it-analysis, design, programming, testing,
+Everything about it-analysis, design, programming, testing, modifications, maintenance-will be new.
+You, or whoever you assign as project manager, will have a much better shot at success if allowed to get into that "new" mode and stay there.

-2. Consider handing -off project management
+2. Consider handing-off project management